GraphGhost: Tracing Structures Behind Large Language Models: Tracing the GraphGhosts

-In Figure~\ref{fig:token_level_graph}, we also observe two typical actions associated with the node $._{22}$.
-The first is semantic understanding, exemplified by the “6+” operation.
-The second is logic shifting, where the activation leads to the token “So” in the subsequent prediction.
-We further analyze these two actions from a statistical perspective.
+Beyond visualization, we conduct further graph-based analyses to examine how the structures identified by GraphGhost correspond to LLM behaviors.
+Specifically, we analyze the structures from two perspectives: (1) token-merging behavior, quantified by node in-degree; and (2) trigger tokens that initiate reasoning, identified using PageRank.
+In addition, we present case studies to illustrate how perturbations based on GraphGhost-identified structures affect the progression of the reasoning process.

+We consider Qwen3-0.6B (28 layers), Qwen2.5-1.5B (28 layers), Llama3.1-8B-Instruct (32 layers), DeepSeek-distilled-Qwen2.5B-1.5B (DS-Qwen-1.5B; 28 layers), and DeepSeek-distilled-Llama-8B (DS-Llama-8B; 32 layers).
+We evaluate these models on three reasoning domains: (i) mathematical reasoning (GSM8K, MAWPS), (ii) logical reasoning (ProntoQA, BoolQA), and (iii) scientific reasoning (ARC-Easy, QASC).
+We obtain the GraphGhosts for each model and dataset.
+All experiments are conducted on a single H200 GPU.
+Each sample will run 0.5-3h, depended on the length of reasoning tokens.
+Full experimental details are provided in Appendix~\ref{app_sec:real_world_exp}.

+\paragraph{Semantic Merging} We begin by analyzing semantic merging behavior using the average in-degree of neuron nodes across layers.
+We assume that multiple tokens converge within the network, indicating potential semantic consolidation.
+For instance, in the representation of the number ``10'', the tokens ``1'' and ``0'' exhibit convergent interactions in intermediate layers, consistent with the formation of a unified numerical representation.

+In the GraphGhost representation, in-degree quantifies how many contributing nodes are merged into a target node.
+Accordingly, nodes with higher in-degree correspond to tokens that integrate information from multiple sources and serve as central aggregation points for reasoning-related signals.
+Based on this, we examine which layers and tokens are preferentially in LLMs by GraphGhost structures.

-\paragraph{Semantic understanding} In Section~\ref{sub_sec:sync_path_reasoning}, we discussed how edge information is merged within the inner layers.
-Building on this, we analyze the token-merging behavior of neuron nodes by examining their average in-degree across layers in LLMs' settings.
-The statistical results, summarized in the Appendix~\ref{app_sec:token_results} and illustrated in Figure~\ref{fig:semantic_range}, show the top tokens across different datasets and models.
-We observe that the tokens with the highest in-degree are domain-sensitive.
-For example, in the ProntoQA dataset, the model is more sensitive to the period token than to the comma.
-This suggests that LLMs activate specific neurons in response to domain-specific data to capture semantics.
-Across models, however, the activated neurons are generally consistent: tokens such as <space>, period, and ``the" consistently appear among the top-ranked, and this alignment persists even after finetuning.
+The statistical results are summarized in Appendix~\ref{app_sec:token_results} and visualized in Figure~\ref{fig:semantic_range}.
+We observe that tokens with high in-degree exhibit clear domain sensitivity.
+For example, in the ProntoQA dataset, the model is more sensitive to the period token than to the comma, suggesting that punctuation plays different semantic roles across reasoning domains.
+Across models, however, the dominant tokens are largely consistent: special tokens such as \texttt{<space>}, the period, and ``the'' consistently rank among the top, and this pattern persists even after finetuning.